-As the School District completed this year, the governmental funds reported a combined fund balance of \$5.1 million, which is a decrease of \$1.8 million from last year.
-The primary reasons for the decrease are as follows:
+As the School District completed this year, the governmental funds reported a combined fund balance of \$22.2 million, which is an increase of \$17.1 million from last year.
+The primary reasons for the increase are as follows:

-In the General Fund, our principal operating fund, the fund balance increased \$0.4 million to \$3.0 million.
-The change is mainly due to moderately conservative budgeting combined with management's efforts to contain spending, consistent with its goal of increasing fund balance in the General Fund.
+In the General Fund, our principal operating fund, the fund balance increased \$0.3 million to \$3.3 million.
+The change is mainly due to higher than anticipated state aid revenue combined with reduced operating costs.
+The reduction in operating costs was related to the extended closure of schools across the State of Michigan due to the COVID-19 public health emergency.

-Fund balance of our special revenue fund decreased from \$0.4 million last year to \$0.3 million this year as a result of additional personnel expenditures in the Food Service Fund, as the School District completed a leadership transition in that department.
-The School District anticipates a balanced budget in the Food Service Fund for 2019-2020.
+Fund balance of our special revenue fund increased from \$0.3 million last year to \$0.6 million this year as a result of increased federal funding provided for purposes of distributing food assistance to students during the extended COVID-19 closure.

-Combined, the fund balance of our debt service funds increased approximately \$28,000.
+Combined, the fund balance of our debt service funds increased \$0.2 million.
 Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
 Debt service fund balances are reserved since they can only be used to pay debt service obligations.